oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/api_documentation/accessing_oci_ai_blueprints/README.md

 # Ways to Access OCI AI Blueprints

-Once OCI AI Blueprints has been deployed into your tenancy via Resource Manager, you can work with OCI AI Blueprints three ways:
+Once you've installed OCI AI Blueprints into your tenancy (see [here](./GETTING_STARTED_README.md) for the steps to install OCI AI Blueprints), you can work with OCI AI Blueprints three ways:

 ## **Option #1: OCI AI Blueprints UI Portal:**